dsl-logo

 Average home loan in Australia (by loan amount)

-The average home loan size is largest in New South Wales and lowest in the Northern Territory, mirroring the median values of properties across the country.
+The average new home loan size is largest in New South Wales and lowest in the Northern Territory, mirroring the median values of properties across the country.

 Looking at the breakdown of loan sizes in more detail we can see that first home buyers are currently taking out smaller loans than refinancers, both across owner occupier and investor loans.